-Consistent with the decline in formal complaints, over the last four fiscal years, there has been a steady decline in EEO complaints alleging harassment at DOI.
-In FY18, EEO harassment complaints comprised approximately 52 percent of all EEO complaints at DOI.
-In FY21, EEO harassment complaints comprised 48 percent of all EEO complaints, a 4 percent decrease from FY18.
-This decrease is due, in part, to the Department's enterprisewide approach to maintain a harassment-free workplace and to take prompt and effective action when allegations of harassment arise.
+Consistent with the decline in formal complaints, over the last five fiscal years, there has been a steady decline in EEO complaints alleging harassment at Interior.
+In FY18, the Department received 195 EEO harassment complaints.
+By comparison, in FY22, the Department received 127 EEO harassment complaints.
+This decrease is due, in part, to the Department's enterprise-wide approach to maintain a harassment-free workplace and to take prompt and effective action when allegations of harassment arise.

 Several key initiatives of note have contributed to the decrease in overall EEO harassment complaints.
-First, in FY18 the Department issued Personnel Bulletin 18-01: Prevention and Elimination of Harassing Conduct (PB-18-01), which updated and amended DOI's policy on providing a work environment free of harassment by defining unacceptable conduct that violates the policy; outlining the rights and responsibilities of employees, supervisors, and managers; and establishing reporting procedures and accountability measures.
+First, in FY18 the Department issued Personnel Bulletin 18-01: Prevention and Elimination of Harassing Conduct (PB-18-01), which updated and amended Interior's policy on providing a work environment free of harassment by defining unacceptable conduct that violates the policy; outlining the rights and responsibilities of employees, supervisors, and managers; and establishing reporting procedures and accountability measures.
 See the Accomplishments, Training, and Awareness Section for a comprehensive summary of these efforts.